This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 See below for a screenshot of what’s currently stated on MAC’s website:

-Policies stating, “some governments conduct animal testing before they will allow us to sell our products,” usually imply the company is selling its products in mainland China.
-That’s because cosmetics sold in stores in mainland China are required by law to be tested on animals.
+Policies stating, “some governments conduct animal testing before they will allow us to sell our products,” usually imply the company distributes its products in countries that require animal testing, like mainland China.

 Is MAC Sold in China?

 Yes, MAC Cosmetics are indeed sold in stores in mainland China.

 They state this on their website, “China tests on animals as part of its safety assessment of cosmetic products.
 We love our fans and we never want to exclude them anywhere.”

 MAC is able to serve and include its customers in China without having to test on animals, if they only stick to selling its cosmetics online.

 That’s because cosmetics that are shipped directly to customers to China but are not sold in a physical store in mainland China are not required to be tested on animals.
 But instead of this, MAC chooses to sell in stores.

 The following are a couple of screenshots I took from the company’s Chinese website, clearly showing several stores in China carrying MAC Cosmetics: